civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 15

-The rights conferred by this Part are in addition to the right to request, **under section 76, that** a substance **be assessed**, the right to file a notice of objection under Parts 1, 7 and 11 and the right to request under Parts 7 and 11 that a board of review be established under section 333.
+The rights conferred by this Part are in addition to the right to request, under section 76, that a substance be assessed, the right to file a notice of objection under Parts 1, 7 and 11 and the right to request under Parts 7 and 11 that a board of review be established under section 333.

-> **Explanatory Note**:
-> Existing text of section 15:
-> *Existing Text*:
-> > The rights conferred by this Part are in addition to the right to request the addition of a substance to the Priority Substance List, the right to file a notice of objection under Parts 1, 5, 7 and 11 and the right to request under Parts 5, 7 and 11 that a board of review be established under section 333.

 ### Section 7